DaniilAlpha/11apes/README.md

 ## Usage

-At this point i only was able to got to the BASIC's greet message, and any input just halts it, but it is something.

  - To load the Absolute Loader
    - `P` - to power up the system.
 CPU is initially halted.
    - `H` - to enter the halt mode on the console (unblocks interactions).